 - OCLC Founder Frederick G. Kilgour appointed Distinguished Research Professor.

 - Lester Asheim Scholarship Fund endowed with $30,000.

-- Dr. Fred Roper, former associate dean of SILS and current dean of the University of South Carolina College of Library and Information Science, presents school's first Lucile Kelling Henderson Lecture (April 19).
+- Dr. Fred Roper, former associate dean of SILS and current dean of the University of South Carolina College of Library and Information Science, presents first Lucile Kelling Henderson Lecture (April 19).